elitwilliams/brightwheel-image-scraper/README.md

 2. Ensure your `config.yml` file is correctly formatted and contains valid credentials.
 3. Make sure you have the latest version of Chrome installed.
 4. Check that all required Python packages are installed correctly.
+5. If you're consistently getting locked out, try increasing the wait times in the script.

 ## Disclaimer